reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 ![trish thumbnail](/media/staff/thumbnails/trish.jpg)
 ##### Trish Laruccia
-Trish is works Monday through Thursday at Sorrento dental clinic, chair side as a dental clinical assistant.
+Trish works Monday through Thursday at Sorrento dental clinic, chair side as a dental clinical assistant.
 She has been with us since 2005, following a career working as a flight attendant for qantas.
 Her hospitality skills are invaluable to us, and she excels at making your experience more comfortable and engaging when you come to visit us for an appointment.

 Trish has Sicilian heritage, and speaks fluent Italian.
 She was raised here in WA and went to school in Lesmurdie.
 Currently, a Trish is looking forward to catching up with family on a European vacation in 2018.

 Trish surprised us all in 2016, winning the Sorrento Dental staff footy tipping competition.
-Not really an AFL fan, it remain a mystery to this day (ahem...Dennis Cometti on the radio) how she managed to pull of that win!
+As Trish is not really an AFL fan, it remains a mystery to this day (ahem...Dennis Cometti on the radio) how she managed to pull off that win!